Banging in goals for fun at Man City – Erling Haaland’s stunning campaign so far

-Erling Haaland surpassed Mohamed Salah’s record tally of 32 goals for a 38-game Premier League season with his late strike in Manchester City’s 4-1 win over Arsenal on Wednesday.
+Manchester City striker Erling Haaland broke the record for most goals scored in a Premier League season with his 35th of the campaign against West Ham on Wednesday.

-Here, the PA news agency looks at the Norway international’s stunning campaign in detail.
+Here, the PA news agency looks at the Norway international’s stunning season in detail.

 Premier League